 - Who approves the final result?

 It’s crucial to know who the decision maker is.
 It would be great if it is one person.
 Searching for this person sometimes can be a real pain.
 But having made this, a manager would find the task much easier.

 Project scope and Gantt charts

 Scoping projects may not be difficult and challenging when a manager uses tools already proved to be efficient for hundreds of projects.
 There is a variety of them, so anyone is free to choose the one that will meet all the requirements.

-GanttPRO online Gantt chart software is an effective way to get everything planned from scratch.
+GanttPRO online Gantt chart maker is an effective way to get everything planned from scratch.
 It has a friendly interface and powerful features.